nus-cs2103/website-base/admin/moduleOverview.md

 * **On the theory side, this module relies mostly on the theory covered in TIC2002, but it will also cover some new topics** to help you with the project.
 As before, this module is supported by a customized online textbook [_Software Engineering for Self-Directed Learners_](../se-book-adapted/index.html), integrated into this module website.

-* **The practice side, you will first ramp up your technical skills by doing a small individual project** (green-field) in which you will develop a personal assistant chatbot called [Duke](../se-book-adapted/projectDuke/index.html).
+* **The practice side, you will first ramp up your technical skills by doing a small individual project** (greenfield) in which you will develop a personal assistant chatbot called [Duke](../se-book-adapted/projectDuke/index.html).
 This project is similar to the project you did in TIC2002 but will be done faster and at a higher level of rigor.<br>
   **Then, you will move to a team project** (also greenfield) in which you will build another small <tooltip content="Command Line Interface">CLI</tooltip> app while working as a team.

 **At the end of this module** you are expected to be ready for <tooltip content="Software Engineering Practicum II">TIC4002</tooltip> in which you'll tackle a <tooltip content="starting with an existing code base">brownfield</tooltip> team project somewhat larger than the project you did in this module.